The Office of the Provost and Vice-President Academic provides leadership for UBC’s academic strategy, budgetary and planning processes.

 The UBC Faculty of Applied Science comprises the Schools of Architecture and Landscape Architecture, Community and Regional Planning, Nursing, and all Engineering departments, programs and research centres at both the Vancouver and Okanagan campuses.
 All aligned with distinct professions, UBC’s applied scientists leverage principles of science to affect positive change for society.

 Through teaching and research, UBC Applied Science educates the next generation of leaders by providing an environment in which creative minds work together to address today’s greatest challenges.
-100 years of alumni give back by offering mentorship, entrepreneurial advice, co-op opportunities, research projects and real-world perspectives.
+Alumni give back by offering mentorship, entrepreneurial advice, co-op opportunities, research projects and real-world perspectives.

 The Faculty of Arts is a dynamic and thriving community of outstanding scholars, encompassing more than 25 departments, schools and institutes based in the social sciences, humanities, and the creative and performing arts.

-The Faculty of Dentistry has over 400 undergraduate students enrolled in its Doctor of Dental Medicine program and Dental Hygiene Degree Program, and 75 graduate students in its research-intensive MSc and PhD programs, including the combined diploma options in six specialty graduate programs.
+The Faculty of Dentistry has nearly 500 undergraduate students enrolled in its Doctor of Dental Medicine program and Dental Hygiene Degree Program, and 75 graduate students in its research-intensive MSc and PhD programs, including the combined diploma options in six specialty graduate programs.
 There are two postgraduate residency programs, as well an international degree completion program and an assessment and training program for dental specialties.

 The faculty has approximately 43 tenure-track faculty members, 43 clinical educators and over 350 clinical practitioners who teach during the academic year.
 Members in its two departments, Oral Biological and Medical Sciences and Oral Health Sciences, undertake a wide variety of research contributing to the profession’s body of knowledge.